-Are you a student or fresh graduate wondering how to make a nice amount of money?
+Are you a student or a fresh graduate wondering how to make a nice amount of money?
 Or are you looking to advance or change your career (yes, career) to increase your income streams?
 If you answered ‘yes’ to either, learning profitable skills online is a great way to start.

 And, the good news is you’re in the right place.
 Online learning is an effective platform for education.